Border Patrol agent accused of ‘textbook racial profiling’ in Bangor

-PORTLAND — A court document indicates the U.S. Border Patrol’s suspicions about a family were aroused because of their “Central-American” appearance and because they spoke Spanish while shopping in Bangor, Maine.
+PORTLAND — The U.S. Border Patrol’s suspicions about a family were aroused because they appeared to be of “Central-American origin” and because they spoke Spanish while shopping at a store in Maine, an advocacy group complained Monday.

-An attorney for the American Civil Liberties Union of Maine on Monday called the conduct outlined in the Border Patrol affidavit “textbook racial profiling.”
-Emma Bond said people shouldn’t be approached by agents based solely “on the color of their skin and the language they’re speaking.”
+An attorney for the American Civil Liberties Union of Maine described the agent’s comments, outlined in a Border Patrol affidavit in federal court, as “textbook racial profiling.”

-The incident last month happened at a Goodwill store in Bangor.
-A member of the family, 31-year-old Mateo Carmelo-Bartolo, of Guatemala, was detained after he admitted to being in the country illegally.
+“We’ve known for a long time that the Border Patrol uses racial profiling in deciding who to question.
+This is an example where they’ve been explicit about it, saying they’re approaching people based on the color of their skin and the language they’re speaking,” attorney Emma Bond said.

 Comments are not available on this story.